RD500/Vidhik/README.md

 The project is highly feasible and built for scale:

 *   **Feasibility:** The technical foundation is solid and uses modern, production-ready technologies.
-By using **Firebase Genkit** to orchestrate calls to Google's powerful **Google's Gemini 2.5 Pro & Gemini 2.5 Flash via Vertex AI**, we can achieve a high degree of accuracy in contextual understanding and analysis right from the start.
+By using **Firebase Genkit** to orchestrate calls to Google's powerful **Gemini 2.5 Pro & Gemini 2.5 Flash via Vertex AI**, we can achieve a high degree of accuracy in contextual understanding and analysis right from the start.
 *   **Scalability:** The entire stack is serverless. **Next.js** provides a performant frontend, **Firebase Genkit** runs in a serverless environment, and **Firebase Authentication & Firestore** automatically scale to handle a massive number of users without manual intervention.
 The final application is deployed globally via **Google Cloud Run**.

 ## 2. Opportunity and Unique Value Proposition